-- Students must be knowledgeable about all medications prior to administration.
+- Students must be knowledgeable about all medications before administration.
 Students must be under the direct supervision of the clinical instructor or registered nurse in the preparation of all medications.
 Topical and oral medications may be administered by the student without direct supervision or at the discretion of the agency.
-All injections (intramuscular, subcutaneous, intradermal), IV fluids, IV flushes, IVPB and IV push must be administered under the direct supervision of the instructor, registered nurse, or clinical teaching assistant. - Students are responsible to know the type and rate of IV solutions ordered.
+All injections (intramuscular, subcutaneous, intradermal), IV fluids, IV flushes, IVPB, and IV push must be administered under the direct supervision of the instructor, registered nurse, or clinical teaching assistant. - Students are responsible for knowing the type and rate of IV solutions ordered.
 Students must observe the flow rate and IV insertion site for signs of infiltration or signs of reaction and report to the clinical instructor or registered nurse.
-Students may adjust the rate of flow of IV solutions, hang IV fluids, including syringe pumps, discontinue IV fluids, discontinue invasive pressure lines and perform phlebotomy and venipuncture under the direct supervision of the clinical instructor or registered nurse.
+Students may adjust the rate of flow of IV solutions, hang IV fluids, including syringe pumps, discontinue IV fluids, discontinue invasive arterial lines, and perform phlebotomy and venipuncture under the direct supervision of the clinical instructor or registered nurse.
+Students may not discontinue any Central Venous Lines (including PICC Lines).